michielmulders/token-keys-test-cases/README.md

 ### Case 5
 **Can one account ID be set to different keys for the same token?**

-**Output:** Yes, you are allowed to set the same account for multipe keys on a token.
+**Output:** Yes, you are allowed to set the same account for multiple keys on a token.
 For instance, our base example uses the `random account ID` for 6 keys.

 ```js
 let nftCreate = await new TokenCreateTransaction()